CieranW/ECE275/Project2/instructions.md

 This class should abstract a one dimensional math vector of double values, with the number of elements of the vector set on construction.
 It should provide a constructor that permits creating the vector from a string of comma separated numerical values.
 It should also provide a function to print those values (again, with comma separation) with fixed precision 3.

 When reading in values into the vector, the return value should be true only if all values are successfully read in.
-See explanations how to implement each function in MathVector.cpp. `
+See explanations how to implement each function in **MathVector.cpp**.

 ### Input